coveooss/connectivity-library/Discourse/README.md

-Indexing is done using the Generic REST API.
+# Indexing Discourse using the Generic REST API Connector